Create and use Docker images for ZED and ROS 2

 • /usr/local/zed/settings:/usr/local/zed/settings if you plan to use the robot in an Internet-negated area, and you previously downloaded the camera calibration files by following this guide.

-• /dev:/dev to share the video devices
+• /dev:/dev to share the video and other required devices

 • For GMSL2 cameras (ZED X, ZED X One) you’ll also need